 Superloop burst onto the Australian broadband scene in 2019, promising super-fast speeds since it had its own infrastructure to deliver NBN to homes.
 It also promised such speeds without a high price tag, instead being very competitively priced.
 A few years on and Superloop continues to be an attractive option for anyone wanting some of the fastest possible NBN speeds.

 Optus shouldn’t need much introduction.
-As Australia’s third-largest telco (behind the combined TPG group), it offers NBN plans around the country, with minimum speeds of 50Mbps.
-In the ACCC’s latest Measuring Broadband data report, published in April 2023, Optus performed incredibly well, delivering 101.2% of plan speeds during all hours and 99.9% during peak hours.
-These figures do represent a slight drop compared to the previous December 2022 report, but they're still highly commendable.
+As Australia’s third-largest telco (behind Telstra and the combined TPG group), it offers NBN plans around the country, with minimum speeds of 50Mbps.
+In the ACCC’s latest Measuring Broadband data report, published in April 2023, Optus performed incredibly well, delivering 101.5% of plan speeds during all hours and 100.2% during peak hours.

 Optus has also recently launched its latest modem with Wi-Fi 6 technology and 4G backup included, should your fixed-line service drop out.
 However, it’s the cost of the modem that is the chink in Optus’ otherwise shiny armour.
 Optus will give you the modem for free, but only if you stay connected to its NBN service for 36 months.
 Despite its plans being contract-free, if you choose to cancel your plan before the 36 month period finishes, then you’ll need to pay off the remaining cost.
 This is charged at AU$7p/m.